• Skip to main content

 Read The Complete CodeIgniter Tutorials Series By CodeSamplez.com

-First we need to have the latest codeingiter and smarty library versions. first, unzip and place the codeginiter files to your local ‘htdocs’ directory. then unzip the smarty library and place the ‘smarty’ directory inside the codeigniter’s ‘application/third_party’ directory.
-Now, we can reuse the ‘mysmarty’ class that we used on smarty basic tutorial. place that to ‘application/libraries’ directory.
-Now, as we will need this library every time a page loaded, its good to load our library with auto load option. so, add ‘mysmarty’ to the autoload libraries array in ‘application/config/autoload.php’ file.
+First, we need to have the latest version of CodeIgniter and Smarty library.
+First, unzip and place the codeginiter files in your local ‘htdocs’ directory.
+Then unzip the smarty library and place the ‘smarty’ directory inside the codeigniter’s ‘application/third_party’ directory.
+Now, we can reuse the ‘mysmarty’ class that we used on the Smarty basic tutorial.
+Place that in the ‘application/libraries’ directory.
+Now, as we will need this library every time a page is loaded, it’s good to load our library with an auto-load option.
+So, add ‘mysmarty’ to the autoload libraries array in ‘application/config/autoload.php’ file.

 Usage Example:

-Simply, now we just have to assign values to smarty variables, call display method with proper template file name.
-Following is a sample code snippet of a codeigniter controller class:
+Now, we just have to assign values to smarty variables and call the display method using the proper template file name.
+Following is a sample code snippet of a CodeIgniter controller class:

 <?php if ( ! defined('BASEPATH')) exit('No direct script access allowed');